charityyoungblood/recommenderSystemsNotes/nonpersonalizedAndStereotypedRecommendation.md

 <!-- Non Personalized and StereoTyped Recommendations -->

+Learning Objectives for Non-Personalized, Weak and Stereotyped Recommendations
+  - Understand the value and drawbacks of non-personalized recommendations
+  - Be able to compute nonpersonalized and weakly personalized recommendations using
+    - Aggregated preferences
+    - Product associations
+    - User demographics

 1. Why Do We Want Non-Personalized Recommendations?
   - Effective for NEW USERS; since we don't know a lot about them, we CANNOT provide a PERSONALIZED recommendation
     - However, we still can make recommendations for products, that the new user will find useful and actionable